 An algorithm section is conceptually a code fragment that remains together and the statements of an algorithm section are executed in the order of appearance.
 Whenever an algorithm section is invoked, all variables appearing on the left hand side of the assignment operator ”:=” are initialized (at least conceptually):

 A non-discrete variable is initialized with its start value (i.e. the value of the start-attribute).

 A discrete variable v is initialized with pre(v).

 If at least one element of an array appears on the left hand side of the assignment operator, then the complete array is initialized in this algorithm section.

 [Initialization is performed, in order that an algorithm section cannot introduce a ”memory” (except in the case of discrete states which are explicitly given), which could invalidate the assumptions of a numerical integration algorithm.
 Note, a Modelica tool may change the evaluation of an algorithm section, provided the result is identical to the case, as if the above conceptual processing is performed.

 An algorithm section is treated as an atomic vector-equation, which is sorted together with all other equations.
 For the sorting process (BLT), every algorithm section with N different left-hand side variables, is treated as an atomic N-dimensional vector-equation containing all variables appearing in the algorithm section.
 This guarantees that all N equations end up in an algebraic loop and the statements of the algorithm section remain together.

-See section 12.4.4 “Initialization and Declaration Assignments of Components in Functions”.
+See section 12.4.4 “Initialization and Binding Equations of Components in Functions”.